aksh98md/EmbeddedSystemsF20/index.md

 ### 6. Analysis
 Computer vision is a fast growing field.
-Applications in computer vision focuses on analysing amagery data to understand past events, and in most cases they use that understanding to predict future events.
+Applications in computer vision focuses on analysing imagery data to understand past events, and in most cases they use that understanding to predict future events.
 Due to the high demand of powerful hardware and software for computer vision, programming languages now offer a great range of libraries to support the process.
-One of the great challenges of computer vision is the high demand in computational power, as  the computer vision process requires high power for both image process and computation.
+One of the greatest challenges of computer vision is the high demand in computational power, as  the computer vision process requires high power for both image process and computation.
 According to algorithmia.com, one of the most popular languages for Aritificial intelligence applications is Python, but there are also other programs such as R, Java, Scala, and Rust.
 The reason why Python is one of the most popular programming languages for computer vision is that they have the most user friendly syntax, largest libraries and frameworks, dynamic applicability to a large amount of AI algorithms, and is very simple to read and write.
 [13] Some application areas for computer visions technology are video surveillance, biometrics, automotive, photography, movie production, Web search, medicine, augmented reality gaming, new user interfaces, and many more.
 [15]

 #### Python
 The language used in this project is Python.
-One of the main reasons why computer vision may be slow in Python is that Python has a global interpreter lock (GIL), a mutex/lock that every thread must acquire before they execute code.
+One of the main reasons why computer vision may be shown in Python is that Python has a global interpreter lock (GIL), a mutex/lock that every thread must acquire before they execute code.
 The reason for the global interpreter pointer is that python's memory management depends on reference counting.
 The reference counting keeps track of how many references there are to any memory location at all times.
 To avoid race conditions, the python designers decided to add the global interpreter lock to their design.

 Even though developers are not directly interacting with GIL when developing computer vision software, GIL can become a performance bottleneck when running multi-threaded code.
 Whenever we add references, this counter increments or decrements.
 An example of the problem with this implementation is that if we try to increment local variables, we first need the semaphore lock for the memory location, hence, executing code will be to slow.
 To avoid race conditions on the reference counter, we always have only one thread running at a time.
 The second reason for this lock is that in Python, many of the libraries are accessing C libraries, which were not created with thread safety in mind.
 Since we indirectly use these C libraries, Python code will not always be thread safe.
 Therefore, we have just one thread running at once and that give marely an illusion of multi-threaded programs in Python.
 Multithreading in computer vision is essential, as computer vision requires a vast amount of computation.
 As a consequence being able to access C code in python, the single-threaded code in python can be very fast, since the memory management model is simple and has this global interpreter.
 The trade off is that multi-threaded programs in in Python are not realistically running multiple-threads.

 After discussing the python memory management model, one may wonder why use python for computer vision purposes if it has such a big impact on efficiency?
-As discussed in the later sections, Python, while also being a clear and syntax friendly high level language, offers different libraries for machine learning, tensor flow, neural networks, and other artificial intelligence applications.
+As discussed in the later sections, Python, while also being a clear and syntax friendly high level language, offers different libraries for machine learning, tensorflow, neural networks, and other artificial intelligence applications.
 Although computing power is essential in these applications, the big tradeoff is simplicity for writting code and libraries that are essential tools for applications such as our hand gesture recognition system.

 #### OpenCV